agrc/gis.utah.gov/src/content/blog/2019-05-30-thoughts-from-teaching-google-and-amazon-new-skills.md

 ## Development

 ### Debug Cycle

 Having a quick debug test loop is paramount to developer productivity.
 When developing in the cloud, this is often hindered by the time taken for deployments and the lack of access to the developer tooling we are familiar with on our machines.
 I chose to use Python and [Flask](http://flask.pocoo.org/) for the Alexa skill to keep a fast loop.
 Flask let us handle Alexa requests locally, which eliminated the need to deploy to lambda, and, thus, saved us time.
 This was a _huge_ productivity boost as we were able to use the Python debugger and all of the debugging tools we are familiar with.
 And it is pleasing to take a break from callbacks and promises once in a while.

 It was a relatively simple process to make Alexa send her requests to my [local flask server](https://github.com/agrc/digital-assisant-skills#development-ceremony), which was acting as a lambda function.
 Using [ngrok](https://dashboard.ngrok.com/get-started) to expose my laptop as a temporary public https url that I could set on Alexa was a key piece of the puzzle.
 Switching between lambda and my laptop required a change to two lines of code.
 I created a small [CLI](https://github.com/agrc/digital-assisant-skills/tree/alexa-skill/cli) tool to make that _even_ easier.

 Google Assistant leads you to Firebase functions for request fulfillment.
-Firebase only supports JavaScript for a node environment---so callbacks and promises it was!
+Firebase only supports JavaScript for a node environment--so callbacks and promises it was!
 Thank goodness for async/await!

 I never did set up a local server for Google Assistant.
 While the Firebase CLI is awesome and can start a local server, debugging what is going on inside that local server is **not** simple.
 I _could_ have set up an [Express](https://expressjs.com/) server, roughly a JS equivalent to Flask, but I chose to avoid the complexity.
 In hindsight, I would recommend the Express approach since (to my great frustration) I ended up `console.log` debugging in the Firebase logs.